For more information, contact Ross Langston

 Students pursuing the Engineering Concentration do not have a Biological and Physical Sciences Diversification Requirement.

-An Associate of Science in Natural Sciences with a Concentration in Pre-Computer Science is a transfer degree designed for students interested in pusuing an academic study and career in fields related to computer science, including database design, website creation, and mobile applications.
+An Associate of Science in Natural Sciences with a Concentration in Information and Communication Technology is a transfer degree designed for students interested in pusuing an academic study and career in fields related to computer science, including database design, website creation, and mobile applications.